Seahawks, QB Geno Smith finalizing new multiyear deal

 A league source confirmed to The Seattle Times that Smith and the Seahawks are on the verge of completing a new three-year deal that will keep him with the team through 2025.

-Multiple outlets reported the deal could be worth up to $105 million and includes $52 million in the first year, though more specific details had yet to be revealed, including what the specific salary cap hits will be.
+Multiple outlets reported the deal could be worth up to $105 million and includes $52 million in the first calendar year, though more specific details had yet to be revealed, including what the specific salary cap hits will be for any of the three seasons of the deal.

-A league source confirmed to The Seattle Times that talks between the two sides had intensified in recent days with each side hoping to get something done before Tuesday’s deadline for the Seahawks to use a franchise tag on Smith.
+A league source confirmed to The Seattle Times that talks between the two sides had intensified in recent days with each side hoping to get something done before Tuesday’s deadline for the Seahawks to use a franchise tag on Smith and that an agreement was reached on Monday with the deal expected to be completed soon and an official announcement likely in the next few days.

-At an average of $35 million, Smith will tie Minnesota’s Kirk Cousins for the 10th-highest salary per year among all NFL quarterbacks and will match the per-year average of the last contract Russell Wilson signed with Seattle in 2019.
-That number also tops what Smith would have gotten on the franchise tag for 2023 of $32.4 million.
-The $52 million Smith will get in the first year is almost triple the $17.5 million he had made in the first 10 years of his career.
+At an average of $35 million, Smith will tie Minnesota’s Kirk Cousins for the 10th-highest salary per year among all NFL quarterbacks and will match the per-year average of the last contract Russell Wilson signed with Seattle in 2019 (which was four years for $140 million.)

+The $35 million average also tops what Smith would have gotten on the franchise tag for 2023 of $32.4 million.
+And the $52 million Smith will get in the first calendar year (a combination of signing bonus and first-year salary, though a specific breakdown was not immediately available) is almost triple the $17.5 million Smith made in the first 10 years of his career.

 And thus answers the biggest question the Seahawks had heading into the offseason with Seattle now able to turn its attention to other matters knowing it will have stability at quarterback.